allegro/allegro.tech/_posts/2015-11-06-real-time-web-application-with-websockets-and-vert.x.md

 We use the `vertxbus.js` library to create a connection to the event bus.
 `Vertxbus.js` library is a part of the Vert.x distribution. `Vertxbus.js` internally uses SockJS library to send the data to the SockJS server.
-In the code snippet below we create instance of the event bus.
+In the code snippet below we create an instance of the event bus.
 The parameter to the constructor is the URI where to connect to the event bus.
 Then we register the handler listening on address `auction.<auction_id>`.
 Each client has a possibility of registering at multiple addresses e.g. when bidding in the auction 1234, they register on the address `auction.1234` etc.